p-x-studio/Chasing-Waterfalls-Text-Note-Generation/README.md

 This repo contains the code to generate text and melody for the AI singing voice in the AI-generated opera [Chasing Waterfalls](https://www.semperoper.de/en/whats-on/schedule/stid/chasing-waterfalls-en/62127.html).

-## Proof of concept
+## Proof of concept — Alert ⚠️

 Due to intellectual property reasons, only a very early version of the codebase (`v.0.3`) is shown.
 This doesn't represent the last iteration used in production (`v.1.3.6`).
-As a result, the entire MLOps CI/CD pipeline is absent, as well as the refined version of the algorithms.
+As a result, the entire MLOps CI/CD pipeline is absent, as well as the refined versions of the algorithms.

 The repository should only function as a proof-of-concept to the readers, to illustrate how it is possible to generate text and melody using different ML models.